 “Hold my books, and don’t drop them,” he would command, thrusting them at me.
 Then he’d sneak off in his flannel shirt and cuffed jeans to kiss the girl in the last seat.

 Every day it was the same — I had to sit still, hold his books, hold his jacket, stop talking, do whatever he said while he ran amok until the bus driver yelled.
 I was a nervous wreck.

 “What did he do today?”
-Linda would whisper when Chuck was out of earshot — and I’d quietly fill her in on the latest outrage.
+Linda would whisper when Craig was out of earshot — and I’d quietly fill her in on the latest outrage.
 She was sympathetic, but she only got on five minutes from school.
 I had to ride alone with him most of the way — and I was miserable!